 About the Calculator / Features

 The takt time calculator is quick and easy to use.
-The user have to simply provide the following details for quick result.
+The user has to simply provide the following details for quick results.

 - Available time for production

 - Number of units demanded

 The user has to insert the following details in the calculator, which will provide the result in one go.